GeorgeBatch/moleculenet/README.md

 All the data preparation, experiments, and visualisations were done in Python.

-To convert molecules from their [SMILES](https://pubs.acs.org/doi/abs/10.1021/ci00057a005) string representations to either Molecular Descriptors or [Extended-Connectivity Fingerprints](https://pubs.acs.org/doi/10.1021/ci100050t), I used the open-source cheminformatics software, [RDKit](https://www.rdkit.org/).
+To convert molecules from their [SMILES](https://pubs.acs.org/doi/abs/10.1021/ci00057a005) string representations to either Molecular Descriptors or [Extended-Connectivity Fingerprints](https://pubs.acs.org/doi/10.1021/ci100050t), I used the open-source cheminformatics software, [RDKit](https://www.rdkit.org/) ([GitHub](https://github.com/rdkit/rdkit)).

-[Wu *et al.*](https://pubs.rsc.org/en/content/articlelanding/2018/SC/C7SC02664A#!divAbstract) suggest to use their Python library, [DeepChem](https://www.deepchem.io/), to reproduce the results.
+[Wu *et al.*](https://pubs.rsc.org/en/content/articlelanding/2018/SC/C7SC02664A#!divAbstract) suggest to use their Python library, [DeepChem](https://www.deepchem.io/) ([GitHub](https://github.com/deepchem/deepchem)), to reproduce the results.
 We decided not to use it, since the user API only gives high-level access to the user, while I wanted to have more control of the implementation.
 To have comparable results, I decided to use the tools which the DeepChem library is built on.

-For most of the machine learning pipeline, I used Scikit-Learn ([article](https://www.jmlr.org/papers/v12/pedregosa11a.html), [GitHub](https://github.com/scikit-learn/scikit-learn)) for preprocessing, splitting, modelling, prediction, and validation.
-To obtain the confidence intervals for Random Forests, I used the forestci ([article](https://joss.theoj.org/papers/10.21105/joss.00124), [GitHub](https://github.com/scikit-learn-contrib/forest-confidence-interval)) extension for Scikit-Learn.
-The implementation of a custom Tanimoto (Jaccard) kernel for Gaussian Process Regression and all the following GP experiments were performed with [GPflow (article](http://jmlr.org/papers/v18/16-537.html), [GitHub)](https://github.com/GPflow/GPflow).
+For most of the machine learning pipeline, I used [Scikit-Learn](https://www.jmlr.org/papers/v12/pedregosa11a.html) ([GitHub](https://github.com/scikit-learn/scikit-learn)) for preprocessing, splitting, modelling, prediction, and validation.
+To obtain the confidence intervals for Random Forests, I used the [forestci](https://joss.theoj.org/papers/10.21105/joss.00124) ([GitHub](https://github.com/scikit-learn-contrib/forest-confidence-interval)) extension for Scikit-Learn.
+The implementation of a custom Tanimoto (Jaccard) kernel for Gaussian Process Regression and all the following GP experiments were performed with [GPflow](http://jmlr.org/papers/v18/16-537.html) ([GitHub](https://github.com/GPflow/GPflow)).

 # Set-up